CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  structureId, // optional - if provided only tieFormat on structure will be modified matchUpId, // optional - if provided only tieFormat on matchUp will be modified eventId, // optional - if provided only tieFormat on event will be modified drawId, // optional - if provided only tieFormat on drawDefinition will be modified });
+  structureId, // optional - if provided only tieFormat on structure will be modified matchUpId, // optional - if provided only tieFormat on matchUp will be modified eventId, // optional - if provided only tieFormat on event will be modified drawId, // required if structureId is specified; if provided without structureId only tieFormat on drawDefinition will be modified
+});
 ```